-This paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section \ref{sec2}, we establish the basic definitions and notation needed to describe the construction of quantum stabilizer codes and EAQECCs.
 This section also contains statements of our main results.
 In Section \ref{sec3}, we provide the means to construct EAQECCs from any additive code over a finite commutative local Frobenius ring.
-In Section \ref{sec4}, we derive an explicit form of the minimum number of pre-shared entanglement qudits required to construct an EAQECC over a ring, $\Z_{p^a}$, of integers modulo a prime power.
+In Section \ref{sec4}, we derive an explicit form of the minimum number of pre-shared required to construct an EAQECC over a ring, $\Z_{p^a}$, of integers modulo a prime power.
 This result is vastly generalized in Section \ref{sec5} to cover EAQECCs over any finite Galois ring.
 In Section \ref{sec:lengthening}, we present two methods to lengthen an additive code so as to flexibly modify the parameters of the EAQECCs constructed from them.
 The paper ends in Section \ref{sec6} with some concluding remarks.
 Some supplementary material of a more technical nature are contained in the appendices.